 Please put a full stop at the end of the sentence, add a space, and then put the footnote number.

 "If you are quoting, please put a full stop before the quotation mark and then put a space and the footnote number."

-"Please put the comma before the quotation mark if you are not finishing your sentence with that particular quote," said LEA.
+"Please put the comma before the quotation mark if you are not finishing your sentence with that particular quote," said CAC.

-"Also, please do not forget to put the book or art work titles in italics," LEA writes in his book Punctuation is Important.
+"Also, please do not forget to put the book or art work titles in italics," CAC writes in his book Punctuation is Important.

 Rule 1: Periods and commas always go inside quotation marks, even inside single quotes.

 Examples: The sign changed from "Walk," to "Don’t Walk," to "Walk" again within 30 seconds.

 She said, "Hurry up."

 Rule 2: The placement of question marks with quotes follows logic.
 If a question is in quotation marks, the question mark should be placed inside the quotation marks.